Riviera Beach woman recognized for helping grieving mothers

 "Torrey was shot seven times with an AK-47 New Year's Day in Riviera Beach, Florida," she said.

-West has been impressed with Angela's work for years.
-Recently, he wrote to the Department of Justice in Washington D.C. to nominate her for their "Volunteer for Victims" award.
+West has been impressed with Williams' work for years.
+Recently, he wrote to the Department of Justice in Washington to nominate her for its "Volunteer for Victims" award.
 She won.

-"People like this that do this kind of work, this kind of selfless work, really deserves to be both recognized financially and programmatically for what they're doing," he said.
+"People like this (who) do this kind of work, this kind of selfless work, really deserve to be both recognized financially and programmatically for what they're doing," he said.

-Angela said she's compelled to help people through tough times as others did for her when she lost her nephew.
+Williams said she's compelled to help people through tough times, as others did for her when she lost her nephew.

 Scripps Only Content 2020